Buddha bowls to love:

 For the Dressing:

-- 2 tbsp cold pressed flax seed oil
+- 2 tablespoon cold pressed flax seed oil

 Instructions